I am not a Victorian government funded organisation. Can I still upload my family violence-related job onto the Jobs portal?

 If you are an organisation primarily delivering child and family services that are not part of The Orange Door, please contact Family Safety Victoria (FSV) to discuss your individual circumstances.
-You can email the for more information.
+You can email the Centre for Workforce Excellence for more information.

 I have voluntary positions (such as for a board member) that I would like to upload to the Jobs portal.
 Can I use the jobs portal for voluntary positions?

 You can use the Jobs portal to upload board member vacancies.
 However, at this stage, other voluntary roles, such as student placements, cannot be advertised on the portal.
 This will be reviewed once an evaluation of the portal’s effectiveness has been undertaken.
-Please feel free to contact the if you would like to discuss this further.
+Please feel free to contact the Centre for Workforce Excellence if you would like to discuss this further.

 I am a private company or organisation that employs workers who support family violence clients, such as counsellors, psychologists, therapists etc?
 Can I use the portal to upload my jobs?